jorgeb1980/lib-cli-base/README.md

 The env variable `CLI_LOG_LEVEL` can be set to one of the predefined values in `java.util.logging.Level`.
 This new level will be applied to the logger returned by `LogUtils.getDefaultLogger()`.

-However, please remember the behavior of `java.util.Logging`: whatever level we set for the façade logger, it is just a first filter; then the levels defined at whatever additional adapter we may have defined in `custom-cli-logging.properties` need to be met too.
+However, please remember the behavior of `java.util.Logging`: whatever level we set for the default logger, it is just a first filter; then the levels defined at whatever additional handler we may have defined in `custom-cli-logging.properties` need to be met too.

 Standard behavior of a hypothetical implementation of `ls` command
 ```